What is the aim of this leaflet?

 - Avoid touching patches of impetigo and stop other people touching them too.

-- Hygiene is important - always wash your hands with soap after accidentally touching the area and ask other people to do the same.
+- Regularly wash your hands with soap and always wash them after accidentally touching an infected area.
+Ask other people to do the same.

 - Wash your hands before and after putting the cream or ointment on the impetigo.

-- Don’t share towels, flannels etc. until the infection has cleared.
+- Do not share towels, flannels or similar until the infection has cleared.
 Always use a clean cloth each time to dry the affected area.

 Where can I get more information about impetigo?